Ginnel: Origins

 Both are described as north-country words for a narrow entrance between houses.
 However, in the Holme Valley, it has been said that a ginnel goes uphill and has setts whereas a snicket does not, and is surrounded by vegetation.
 "Ginnel" is a dialect word from Yorkshire, UK, which appeared in dialect dictionaries in the 19th century.

 Etymology

-The Oxford English Dictionary states that its etymology is vague, though it compares the word to ‘channel’ (in addition to being its corruption) and with a definition of "a long, narrow passage between houses, either roofed or unroofed".
-In The English Dialect Dictionary it is differentiated with "entry", and is said to feature a roof, unlike a ginnel.
-Furthermore, the editors of Yorkshire glossaries had asserted a connection between ginnel and a Scandinavian word for ‘mouth’, since the ginnel was originally an opening.
+The Oxford English Dictionary states that its etymology is vague, though it compares the word to 'channel' (including being a corruption of it), and says it is 'a long, narrow passage between houses, either roofed or unroofed'.
+In The English Dialect Dictionary it is differentiated with 'entry', and is said to feature a roof, unlike a ginnel.
+Furthermore, editors of some Yorkshire glossaries asserted a connection between ginnel and a Scandinavian word for 'mouth', on the analogy of an opening.

-According to Collins Dictionary, the word snicket is defined as "a passageway between walls or fences", and ginnel is "a narrow passageway between or through buildings".
+According to Collins English Dictionary, a snicket is 'a passageway between walls or fences', and a ginnel is 'a narrow passageway between or through buildings'.